mongodb/docs/source/advanced-usage.rst

 - The hostname and port of the process.
 This is a link to the raw JSON content of the latest information gathered from this host.

 - The `host type </reference#host-types>`_.
-Possible types
+Possible types include:
-  include: "primary," "secondary," and "standalone."
+  "primary," "secondary," "master," "slave," "standalone," "recovering," and "unknown."

 - Optionally, the name of the replica set to which this process belongs.
 Only replica set members have this value.
 The name of the